HeapSpace/website/content/posts/2019-10-20-dilemma-some-rocking-and-the-ai-revolution-heapcon-2019-day-2/index.md

 Better weather conditions and the feeling of a certain familiarity helped the second day of Heapcon begin on an even more energetic note.

-## Coffee with and a slice of philosophy
+## Coffee with a slice of philosophy

 Computational philosopher or self-described big geek Ted Neward is no stranger to Heapcon.
 As a guest at previous tech conferences organized by Heapspace Neward touched on the subject of *Polytechnic Careering* in front of a Belgrade audience before.